StereogramCreator/Stereogram-Creator/README.md

 - Configure DPI and adjust stereogram settings.
 - Toggle hidden surface removal.
 - Create stereograms using different algorithms:
-  - Left-Right constraint.
+  - Left-Right
-  - Right-Left constraint.
+  - Right-Left
-  - Center-Side constraint.
+  - Center-Side
 - Preview texture and depth maps before processing.
 - Export the generated stereogram as an image file.
 - Interactive visualization features such as sliders and toggles.